Suireyha/RPGrid/README.md

 - [Daniel Hardman](https://github.com/stalebiscuit)
 - [Mickel](https://github.com/M1CK3L)

-You can see each of our contributions and development of the original repository [here](https://github.com/Suireyha/DMTWMC/tree/week05)
+You can see each of our contributions and development of the original repository [here.](https://github.com/Suireyha/DMTWMC/tree/week05)
+Credit for the Cient.java file also goes to Macquarie University, necessary as per Assignment 2.

 ## Description
 RPGrid is a simple GUI based RPG combat game written in Java!